jameshfisher/jameshfisher.com/_posts/2017-04-26-processing-images.md

 ---
-title: "How to apply a `CIFilter` to an image in Swift"
+title: How to apply a `CIFilter` to an image in Swift
-justification: "Future Vidrio feature requires image processing."
+justification: Future Vidrio feature requires image processing.
+tags: []
 ---

 ```swift